-Please provide one clear aim for the project.
-Applicants will be required to provide more detail on the outputs and outcomes of the project that will demonstrate how the project has achieved this aim under "How my research will benefit the fishery(ies)" (see 8i for details).
+Please describe how the project connects with improved sustainability and performance against the MSC Fisheries Standard.
+Applicants will be required to provide more detail on the outputs and outcomes of the project that will demonstrate how the project has achieved this aim within the "Project Outputs and Outcomes" section of the Application Form.